mindriddler/Ordspelet-Slutuppgift-Pgrm-Sys/README.md

 - Can not be a name, such as "Johan"
 - Can not be in tempus or plural form

-**How to play the game:**
+## **How to play the game:** ##
 - Start the game by accepting the rules
 - Choose 1 or 2 depending on if you want to be the guesser or the thinker
 - Follow the instructions shown on the screen
-- You can always quit the game at any time by writing "quit" when aksed for a input
+- You can always quit the game at any time by writing "quit" when asked for a input
+- Password to reset highscore is "qwerty123"

 ## **How to run** ##
 - Navigate to the folder where you cloned the repository to in the terminal
 - Start the game
 ```